mongock/mongock/CONTRIBUTING.md

 ## Code contribution :boom:

 This type of contribution consists in actually getting involved in the Mongock's development.
 It's performed by raising a pull request for a given issue.

-Within this area, contributing in the development of new drivers gets special attention, and it will be rewarded with bounties mos of the cases.
-Contact the [mongock team](mailto:development@mongock.io) for mor information.

 ### Pull requests